jimacoff/OFN-User-Guide---Master/customer-faqs.md

 %accordion%How are orders delivered?%accordion%

-All online shops on the ONF are independently operated and offer different shipping methods.
+All online shops on the Abukem are independently operated and offer different shipping methods.
 Some shops offer more conventional shipping methods like home delivery, or postage.
 Others will have more creative ways for getting the food from the farmer to plate, such as collection from a central location \(like a school, farmer’s market or workplace\), collection from a neighbourhood grocer or butcher or distribution through a buying group \(group of customers\).

 %/accordion%

 %accordion%What are the payment options?%accordion%

-All online shops on the OFN are independently operated and have different payment methods available.
+All online shops on the Abukem are independently operated and have different payment methods available.
 Visit a shop to see what options are offered.
 Most shops with use a mixture of credit card, paypal, Pin Payments, banks transfer or cash.

 %/accordion%